JoeBreidinger/JoeBreidinger/README.md

 ---

-> “I strive to harmonize creativity with practicality—whether in code, design, or everyday life.”
+> “I strive to harmonize creativity with practicality — whether in code, design, or everyday life.”

+> "The important thing about a problem is not its solution, but the strength we gain in finding the solution." - Seneca